davidhi7/ddcci-plasmoid/README.md

 ### 3. Install the widget itself ###

-Install the [official package](https://store.kde.org/p/2015475) from the KDE store or install it directly from the repository:
+Using the [official package](https://store.kde.org/p/2015475) from the KDE store is the recommended way to install this widget.

+Alternatively, you can install the widget directly from this repopsitory:

 ````bash
 $ git clone https://github.com/davidhi7/ddcci-plasmoid.git